Romans 8:29

 Augustine faced a lot of pushback at the time

 Augustine faced harsh criticism and pushback.
-Julian of Eclanum (a Bishop at the time) fiercely condoned Augustine’s stance and attributed Augustine’s predestination stance to his prior beliefs in Manichaeism:
+Julian of Eclanum (a Bishop at the time) fiercely condemned Augustine’s stance and attributed Augustine’s predestination stance to his prior beliefs in Manichaeism:

 “You [Augustine] make God the author of our sins by asserting that He predestines some to salvation and others to damnation, as if human will has no role in its own choices.
 This is nothing but Manichaean determinism dressed in Christian garb.” — Julian of Eclanum (421AD)